kykyev/kykyev.github.io/_posts/2014-02-12-angularjs-ng-controller-directive.markdown

   }]
 ```

+To summarize, each directive `foo` has injectable factory function `fooDirective`.
+Moreover, each directive `foo` has corresponding service with the same name `fooDirective`.

 `<service constructor>` is called when we first time ask for a `ngControllerDirective` service.
 In Angular this is done during compilation process.
 When compiler encounters DOM element it collects directives associated with the element.
 Following code snippet is from `compileNodes` function.

 ```javascript